mgorav/Chakravyuh/README.md

 * Pointer to where ML is stored
 * ..... ....

+## Yet Another ML Framework
+We have various platform but no collaboration framework.
+The business values are lost when we switch from one platform to another.
+How can I address this?
+Proposal  is: **_Chakravyuh_**.
+A platform like Sagemaker, Kubeflow etc are platform to execute ML engineering chores.
+The real value is in connecting these chores and understanding.
+When we talk about connect, nothing beats **_Graph_**.

 ### What its not?
 * Not a store of dataset
 * Not a store feature values